ITV's first serious attempt to fill in the sizable hole in their Saturday morning schedule.

 ATVLand.
 Tiswas was not only slowly building an audience, but a reputation.
 However,

-The 3rd September 1977 saw the end of Saturday Scene, which bowed out with guests
+The 3rd September 1977 saw the end of Saturday Scene, bowing out with guests including

-including Marc Bolan, Roger Taylor from Queen, Linda Lewis and others.
-London Weekend
+Marc Bolan, Roger Taylor from Queen, Linda Lewis and others.
+London Weekend had decided

 Philips Records released an album featuring clips from Sally's interviews in 1974 and also included a couple of songs which Sally had recorded with her producer husband Mike Smith.